pablozabo/ascii-snake/README.md

 ### Windows

+First download and install [mingw](https://www.mingw-w64.org/downloads/#w64devkit).

+**NOTE:** there's a dependency to pdcurses library (ncureses port for Windows platform) that it's already compiled and located on `ascii-snake\external\pdcurses\lib` folder.
+You can also download the source code from `https://github.com/wmcbrine/PDCurses` and compile it.

-First download and install [mingw](https://www.mingw-w64.org/downloads/#w64devkit), then open a terminal and execute the following steps:
+Finally open a terminal and execute the following steps:

 ```bash
 git clone https://github.com/pablozabo/ascii-snake && cd ascii-snake